2026 Breeding Plans

 Author unknown

-The BBB Litter
+The BB Litter

-Pascha bred to Justice
+Pascha bred to ?

 Pascha passed her PennHip and OFA hip/elbow prelims in October 2024.

 Pascha earned her AKC Canine Good Citizen title on 12/31/24 and passed her Therapy Dog certification test on 12/30/24.
+In the summer of 2025, she passed all her health screenings.

 Pascha